Generalization Bounds in the Predict-then-Optimize Framework: Predict-then-Optimize Framework

 In this framework, we assume that predictions are made from a model that is learned on a training data set.
-Specifically, the sample training data $(x_1, c_1), \ldots, (x_n, c_n)$ is drawn i.i.d.\ from the joint distribution $\mathcal{D}$, where $x_i \in \calX$ is a feature vector representing auxiliary information associated with the cost vector $c_i$.
-We denote by $\calH$ our hypothesis class of cost vector prediction models, thus for a function $f\in \calH$, we have that $f: \calX \to \bbR^d$.
+Specifically, we are provided sample training data $(x_1, c_1), \ldots, (x_n, c_n)$ drawn i.i.d.\ from the joint distribution $\mathcal{D}$, where $x_i \in \calX \subseteq \mathbb{R}^p$ is a feature vector representing auxiliary information associated with the cost vector $c_i \in \calC \subseteq \mathbb{R}^d$.
+We denote by $\calH$ our hypothesis class of cost vector prediction models.
+Thus, for a function $f\in \calH$, we have that $f: \calX \to \bbR^d$.
 Most approaches for learning a model $f \in \calH$ from the training data are based on specifying a loss function that quantifies the error in making prediction $\hat c$ when the realized (true) cost vector is actually $c$.
-Herein, following \cite{elmachtoub2017smart}, our primary loss function of interest is the ``smart predict-then-optimize'' loss function that directly takes the nominal optimization problem $P(\cdot)$ into account when measuring errors in predictions.
-Namely, we consider the SPO loss function (relative to the optimization oracle $w^\ast(\cdot)$) defined by:
+Following prior work of \cite{elmachtoub2017smart}, our primary loss function of interest is the Smart Predict-then-Optimize (SPO) loss function that directly takes the nominal optimization problem $P(\cdot)$ into account when measuring errors in predictions.
+Namely, we consider the SPO loss function defined by: